Pentax K-70 vs Sony A5000

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the K-70 has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the A5000 relies on live view and the rear LCD for framing.
 The adjacent table lists some of the other core features of the Pentax K-70 and Sony A5000 along with similar information for a selection of comparators.

 One feature that differentiates the K-70 and the A5000 is in-body image stabilization (IBIS).
-The K-70 reduces the risk of handshake-induced blur with all attached lenses, while the A5000 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The K-70 reduces the risk of handshake-induced blur with all attached lenses, while the A5000 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The Pentax K-70 has an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The K-70 writes its imaging data to SDXC cards, while the A5000 uses SDXC or Memory Stick PRO Duo cards.
 Both cameras can use UHS-I cards, which provide for Ultra High Speed data transfer of up to 104 MB/s.